 Many economists predicted heavy consumer spending in December due to savings from low gas prices.
 Instead, consumer savings hit a three-year high.
 We appear to have hit the ceiling of artificial demand, and rising interest rates will incentivize more saving and less borrowing.

-More importantly, easy has failed to stimulate heavy levels of investment.
+More importantly, easy money has failed to stimulate heavy levels of investment.
 Consumer spending doesn't actually create anything of value, it just keeps the wheels of the economy going.
 Ultimately, high return investments that grow existing businesses and create new ones drive economic growth in the long-term.

 In theory, easy money should stimulate more investment by lowering the returns an investment needs to deliver in order to earn an economic profit.
 Instead, we see companies holding on to trillions of dollars in cash and actually cutting back on capital spending.